beancount/docs/docs/beancount_v3.md

 Motivation<a id="motivation"></a>
 ---------------------------------

 It's time to give Beancount a refresh and to put down a concrete plan for what the next iteration of it ought to be.
-I've had these thoughts in the back of my mind for a long while—at least a year—and I'm putting these in writing partly to share a vision of what the product we all use to organize our finances can become, partly to solicit feedback, and partly to organize my thoughts and force myself to prioritize well on the stuff that matters.
+I've had these thoughts in the back of my mind for a long while—at least a year—and I'm putting these in writing partly to share a vision of what the product we all use to organize our finances can become, partly to solicit feedback, and partly to organize my thoughts and to prioritize well on the stuff that matters.

 **Current status.** The current state of Beancount is that development has been static for a while now, for a number of reasons.
 The software is in a state that's far from perfect (and I'll be enumerating the main problems in this document) but I've been resisting making too many changes in order to provide myself and others a really stable base to work from.
 More importantly, while I used to be able to spend a significant amount of weekend time on its development, life changes and a focus on my career of late has made it difficult for me to justify or find the extra time (it has been 10 years after all).
 A multitude of ideas have aged [<span class="underline">to this TODO file</span>](https://raw.githubusercontent.com/beancount/beancount/master/TODO) but it's too detailed to grok and a bit of a dump, this document should be more useful.